meirizarrygelpi/hep-th-references/README.md

 Any good book on QFT should discuss Yang-Mills theory and the Standard Model.
 Here are some physics references, most of which I have never used, since they are very recent:

 1. *Classical Solutions in Quantum Field Theory: Solitons and Instantons in High Energy Physics* by E.J.
-Weinberg
+Weinberg.
 1. *Introduction to Elementary Particles* by D. Griffiths.
 1. *Quantum Field Theory and the Standard Model* by M.D.
 Schwartz.
 1. *The Standard Model and Beyond* by P. Langacker.